A universal vision transformer for fast calorimeter simulations: Introduction

 Despite all these advantages, generative ML networks for fast simulation are still computationally expensive.
 First, the training data need to be generated by traditional simulations, and second, the generative networks need to be trained.
 When switching to a new detector layout or even just changing the voxelization of a given geometry, the generative networks need to be retrained completely.
 It is therefore highly beneficial to make the overall training of the networks more efficient.
 For example, the voxelization that is applied to the raw hits can be adopted to better reflect the types of showers under consideration.
 Areas of larger activity would have a finer read-out and areas with less activity would be coarse~\cite{ATL-SOFT-PUB-2025-003}.
 As a result, the number of voxels to be considered in the subsequent training can be reduced, and the networks can be smaller.
-However, state of the art ML networks often assume regular geometries and mapping irregular voxelizations to regular space comes at increased computational costs.
+However, state of the art ML networks often assume regular geometries, and mapping irregular voxelizations to regular spaces is only achieved through the addition of artificial voxels, which comes at increased computational costs.